ARJUNRAGHUNANDANAN/Sentiment-Classification-NLP-challenge/README.md

 [![TensorFlow](https://img.shields.io/badge/TensorFlow-2.x-orange)](https://www.tensorflow.org/)
 [![TensorFlow Text](https://img.shields.io/badge/TensorFlow%20Text-latest-yellowgreen)](https://www.tensorflow.org/text)

-A Fellowship.AI Code Challenge Submission by @arjunraghunandanan

 [www.arjunraghunandanan.com](https://www.arjunraghunandanan.com/) | September 2024

 This github repo is used to consolidate project notebooks file, additional files and documents related to the project for submission.

 ## Project Overview

 * This project focuses on sentiment analysis of movie reviews using the IMDB dataset.
+* Generated a ML model that classifies movie reviews to Positive / Negative.
 * Multiple approaches were tested.
-* Project includes a deploying to GCP and testing with End User Web App. (clear documentation pending.)
+* Project includes a deploying to GCP and testing with End User Web App.
+* This project is part of a Fellowship.AI Code Challenge Submission by me.

 ## Prediction Summary